 - The names, addresses and telephone numbers of those filing the complaints

-Upon receipt of the written complaint, the Dean of Students decides whether there is substance to the complaint; whether the complaint falls within the jurisdiction of the Student Code of Conduct; and whether to charge the student(s) with a violation.
+Upon receipt of the written complaint, the Dean of Students, or Designee, will investigate the complaint; determine whether the complaint falls within the jurisdiction of the Student Code of Conduct; and determine whether to begin the hearing process into the alleged violation.

-In some cases, alternative dispute resolution, such as mediation, may be offered by mutual consent of the parties involved and, on a basis, acceptable to the Dean of Students.
 A written summary of these agreements is provided to all parties.
 These agreements are binding and once entered are not subject to appeal.
-Failure to abide by the agreements could result in the situation being returned through the conduct process for possible disciplinary action.
+Failure to abide by the agreements could result in the incident being re-examined in the conduct process for possible disciplinary action.

 Notice of Charges

 Students accused of a Student Code of Conduct violation will be given written notice of charges.
-The notice will describe the alleged policy violations and will inform the student of the requirement of an administrative conference.
+The notice will describe the alleged conduct violations and will inform the student of the next step in the investigation process.
 As needed to protect any involved parties, the letter of notice may also contain certain restrictions, pending the resolution of the matter through the hearing process.
 If the student fails to schedule a conference, the College reserves the right to make a decision in the case without the benefit of the student’s participation.

 Administrative Conference with Hearing Officer

-An administrative conference is a preliminary meeting between the Dean of Students and the accused.
+The first step in the process is an administrative conference between the Dean of Students or Designee and the accused.
 The following may occur during an administrative conference:

 - An explanation of the discipline process

-- A review of the charges with the student
+- A review of the charges with the Respondent

-- The accused student will be given an opportunity to respond to the charges.
-The accused student must submit information to the Dean of Students within five business days of the Administrative Conference; failure to respond within the aforementioned time frame will result in the College making the decision on the alleged code of conduct violation.
+- The Respondent must submit information requested by the Dean of Students within five business days; failure to respond within the aforementioned time frame will result in the College making the decision on the alleged code of conduct violation.

-After reviewing the information contained in the letter of notice and following the conference with the Dean of Students, the student has the following options:
+Following the Administrative Conference with the Dean of Students, or Designee, the student has the following options:

-Following an administrative conference, the Dean of Students may investigate the incident further when information is insufficient, or when the student does not agree with the charges and elects to request a hearing with the Conduct Review Board.
+Following an Administrative Conference, the Dean of Students, or Designee, may investigate the incident further when information is insufficient, or when the student does not agree with the charges and elects to request a hearing with the Hearing Board.

-The Conduct Review Board (CRB) will hear cases referred to it by the Dean of Students and any appeals from the administrative conference.
-It will also consider appeals following a disposition by a student who has received disciplinary sanction(s).
-Reports of behavior that may result in suspension or expulsion may be referred to the Conduct Review Board.
-The Board is comprised of the Dean of Students, student ombudsman, faculty ombudsman, and one staff member.
-A minimum of four members must be present to hear a case.
+The Hearing Board will decide cases referred to it by the Dean of Students or Designee and appeals by a Respondent after an Administrative Conference.
+The Board is composed of the Director of Accreditation and Compliance (Chair), a faculty member (from the student’s program of study) and one staff member.
+A minimum of three members must be present to hear a case.

 Comments/statements must be restricted to matters directly relevant to the case.
 Formal rules of process, procedure or evidence, as established and applied in the civil or criminal justice system, do not apply in this process.